lisandromarina/sort-visualizer/README.md

 This repository contains JavaScript implementations and explanations of four popular sorting algorithms: Merge Sort, Quick Sort, Bubble Sort, and Insertion Sort.

+# Test the algorithms

+https://sort-visualizer-app.netlify.app/ here is the app runing in netlify to test it

 ## Table of Contents
 - [Merge Sort](#merge-sort)
 - [Quick Sort](#quick-sort)